Learning Management System (LMS)

 • LXP – A Learning Experience Platform that focuses on delivering a customized and personalized learning experience for each learner.
 It provides content recommendations based on interests, goals, and proficiency.

-• Knowledge Management – The process of creating, sharing, using and managing knowledge in an organization to achieve its objectives.
+• Knowledge Management – The process of creating, sharing, using, and managing knowledge in an organization to achieve its objectives.
 An LMS aids knowledge management through training.

 • Learning Record Store (LRS) – This stores learning activity data like courses completed, skills achieved, and certifications.
 An LRS can integrate with an LMS for comprehensive data on learning experiences.